JonathanACarabetta/JonathanACarabetta/README.md

 - 👋 Hello! it's me, Jonathan!!
 - 👀 I like code in JavaScript and Typescript, but my favorite language at the moment is Java!
-- 📒 I try to do or learn something averyday since i start coding, because every day you can work toward your objectives! 🎯
+- 📒 I try to do or learn something new everyday since i start coding, because every day you can work toward your objectives! 🎯
 - 💯 At the moment im coding in TypeScript, but the next month i gonna start with Spring Security!!
 - 📫 You can contact me using this email: jonacara@live.com , i promise gonna respond you message quick 😅
 - 🎮 I love play games when i'm not learning new things!